The River of Merit: A Guide to the Sacred Rituals of Cambodian Buddhism

 The most important rite of the New Year is the Srang Preah, the ceremonial "bathing of the Buddha statues."
 Devotees respectfully pour bowls of perfumed water over the sacred images in the local pagoda.
 This is both an act of reverence—symbolically cleansing the Buddha after a year of worship—and a powerful way to make merit.
 The water that has touched the sacred statues is considered doubly blessed.

 This act of ritual bathing is extended to people as well.
-Younger Cambodians will gently pour lustral water over the hands of their parents and grandparents to respectfully ask for forgiveness for any wrongdoings of the past year and to receive their elders' blessings for the new one.
+Younger Cambodians will gently pour lustral water over the hands of their parents and grandparents to respectfully ask for forgiveness for any wrongdoings of the past year and to receive their elders' blessings for the new year.
 This tradition of gentle, respectful blessing is what evolves into the more boisterous and playful water-throwing that often takes place in the streets, a celebration of communal joy and the washing away of the old to welcome the new.

 The Cambodian water blessing is a beautiful and essential ritual that makes the abstract concept of spiritual purification tangible.
 It is a physical act that provides profound psychological comfort, a sense of a fresh start, and a renewed feeling of hope.
 The lustral flow of the Teuk Mon is seen as the Dharma itself made liquid, a stream of compassion that can wash away the sorrows of the past and consecrate a clearer, more fortunate path for the future.